 7. What metrics are you responsible for?

 We all have goals.
 And, for most of us, the way we measure our success is by looking at one, or a few, different metrics.
 For example, a sales team may be responsible for monthly recurring revenue (or MRR, for short).

 As with many of the questions in this article, the real goal is to get a deeper understanding of your prospect and how you can frame your pitch to make it as relevant as possible.
 Being able to relate exactly how your offering could impact their primary metrics is incredibly powerful.

 8. What is your ideal scenario?

-Any time we make a purchase we have an expectation of the item, or service, we’re purchasing.
-Not only do we have an expectation of how the product or service works, we also probably have an expectation of the buying process, too.
+Any time we make a purchase we have an expectation of the item or service we’re purchasing.
+Not only do we have an expectation of how the product or service works, but we also probably have an expectation of the buying process, too.

-By asking about an ideal scenario what you’re really finding out is what the prospects expectations are.
-If you’re selling software they may expect your team to help set up integrations.
-They may also have an expectation of how long implementation of the software is.
+By asking about an ideal scenario, what you’re really finding out is what the prospect’s expectations are.
+If you’re selling software, they may expect your team to help set up integrations.
+They may also have an expectation of how long the software implementation takes.

 No matter the case, it’s good to know what those expectations are upfront.
 That way you can plan for them beforehand.
 Remember, the sales process doesn’t end when a prospect signs the deal.

 9. Are there any potential roadblocks?